OpenLiberty/ci.maven/docs/parent-pom.md

 #### Parent Pom
 ---
-`liberty-maven-webapp-parent` is a parent pom that contains a `<pluginManagement/>` section for binding the `liberty-maven-plugin` goals to the Maven default build lifecycle.
+`liberty-maven-app-parent` is a parent pom that contains a `<pluginManagement/>` section for binding the `liberty-maven-plugin` goals to the Maven default build lifecycle.

 ######